FullEnrich/n8n-nodes-fullenrich/README.md

 ## Operations

-This node provides the following:
+This package provides two nodes:

 ### FullEnrich Node: Start Enrichment
-- Accepts contacts as input (via previous node or form UI).
+- Accepts one or multiple contacts from previous nodes (e.g., Sheets, forms, or manual input).
-- Sends a batch enrichment request to the FullEnrich API.
-- Supports enriching multiple contacts at once.
-- Optional custom field mapping for tracking (e.g. `row_number`, `user_id`).
+- Supports additional custom fields per contact (e.g. `row_id`, `user_id`).
-- Automatically handles webhook URL generation.
+- Sends each contact to FullEnrich's API enrichment endpoint.

 ### FullEnrich Node: Get Enrichment Result (Webhook Trigger)
+- Acts as a webhook endpoint.
-- Listens for enrichment results returned via webhook from FullEnrich.
+- Listens for enrichment results returned via `webhook_url` from FullEnrich.
 - Outputs enriched contact data in a format usable by other nodes like Google Sheets, Airtable, or CRMs.

 ---